heyspence/heyspence/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on some awesome portfolio projects.
+- 🔭 I’m currently working on some awesome personal projects and sites
-- 🌱 I’m currently learning DS&A
+- 🌱 I’m currently on that DS&A grind (iykyk)
 - 💬 Ask me about web hosting with Respberry Pi

 <!--